derfc/Canvas/README.md

 ### Main Group;

-- Function selector buttons.
+- Function selector buttons
 - Buttons get highlighted when clicked, indicating the current ‘Mode’ of the app.
-- Functions with no ‘Modes’, e.g. ‘Download’ and ‘Clear All’ only get highlighted briefly to provide visual feedback.
+- Functions with no ‘Modes’, e.g. ‘Download’ and ‘Clear All’ only get highlighted briefly to provide visual feedback

 ### Utility Group:

-- Modifiers to change parameter of selected functions, such as colour selectors and stroke size selector.
+- Modifiers to change parameter of selected functions, such as colour selectors and stroke size selector
-- Selectors will display currently selected color/size to provide visual feedback.
+- Selectors will display currently selected color/size to provide visual feedback